Contrast-Security-OSS/docs/content/installation/node/YAML-properties-node.md

   * **certificate**
     * **enable**: Set to `false` for the agent to ignore the certificate configuration in this section.
+    * **ignore_cert_errors**: Allows the agent to communicate data, even if Contrast's cert can't be verified against supplied list of CAs.
     * **ca_file**: Set the absolute or relative path to a CA for communication with Contrast UI using a self-signed certificate.
     * **cert_file**: Set the absolute or relative path to the Certificate PEM file for communication with Contrast UI.
     * **key_file**: Set the absolute or relative path to the Key PEM file for communication with Contrast UI.